oskariorg/sample-application/README.md

 The applications use oskari-frontend framework's Webpack to create builds.
 The framework introduces loaders that can be used for importing Oskari bundles.

+* oskari-loader
-* oskari-loader - Bundles will be included to the main app js bundle.
+⋅⋅⋅Bundles will be included to the main app js bundle.
+* oskari-lazy-loader
-* oskari-lazy-loader - Bundles are loaded dynamically at runtime.
+⋅⋅⋅Bundles are loaded dynamically at runtime.
 These bundles won't be included in the main app js bundle.

 Bundles that are used only in a limited part of the app (for example admin tools) can be configured to load dynamically by using the `oskari-lazy-loader`.
-This will decrease the size of the main app JS bundle and speed up the page loading.
+>Using lazy loader will decrease the size of the main app JS bundle and speed up the page loading.

 ### Managing dependencies